Skip to main content

 ls /dev/serial/by-id/*

-Key Points for Identification
+Key Identification Points

 In the image below, /dev/serial/by-id/usb-katapult_rp2040_E662549553642032-if00 is the board ID.